trivalleycs/pike13/README.md

 ![pike13 with buttons](./doc/pike13-with-buttons.png)

 ### NOTE - Buttons may break with Pike13 updates
-### the CoderSchool admins will handle and share this fix
+### We will do our best to update and share this fix

 This code depends upon finding Pike13's forward (right) and backward (left) buttons.